Esprit

 Welcome to ESPRit

 Until recently, ESPRit membership has been informal, consisting mainly of a subscription to our mailing list.
-As from July 2019, a paid membership system is being put into place.
+In July 2019, a paid membership system was put into place.
 Periodical scholars who wish to support the Society, participate in its annual meetings, and benefit from discounts at future events, are kindly invited to register their membership by clicking on the button below.

 JOIN ESPRIT